zecellomaster/the-projection-room/Methodology/Int Soccer Methodology.md

     This is what the model uses to determine $pG$.
 Its main variable is the offense-defense rating difference between the two teams facing off, $dr$. $dr$ is adjusted based on home field advantage (HFA) if the match is being played in a non-neutral venue.
 The exact number of Elo points HFA is worth changes year to year using a method similar to [ClubElo.com](https://web.archive.org/web/20140326034352/http://clubelo.com/Articles/AdaptiveHomeFieldAdvantage.html), but it is currently about 65 points and is added to both the home team's offense and defense Elos.[^1]

-4)  [For each match, calculate the number of points ($P$) to be exchanged]{.underline}.
+4)  <ins>For each match, calculate the number of points ($P$) to be exchanged</ins>

        This depends on factors such as the difference between the two team's Elo scores, the significance of the match, and the team with home field advantage. $P$ is calculated as:

     $$P\ =K\ast\ W \ast R \ast G$$